Moderation in Negotiation (without the blood)

 Continues "Negotiating Without Bloodshed"

 Ideally, negotiations should result in some form of agreement that functions well with little or no change.
-And yet, many agreements are often so unworkable that they can only be sorted out through litigation.
-Why?
+Yet, many agreements are often so unworkable that they can only be sorted out through litigation.
+Why is that?

 Let's start with the old American motto: “moderation in everything.”
 As children, we may have been scolded when we asked for too many toys.
 One friend told me that his grandmother would snap his hand for asking a second helping of desert.
 Among the older generations, moderation was the watchword; live in the state of being gratified was the lesson.

 Since the 1960s, America has built a huge consumerist mentality: more means better; better means bigger; bigger is best (and so on).
 No surprise that many Americans became conspicuous consumers of everything from toys to desert and beyond.
 Whatever reasons you want to offer and conclusions you want to draw from current events, consumerism is being challenged.
 All forms of exuberance (especially irrational) are now suspect for a host of economic and social ails.
 Maximum demand cannot be sustained.
 And now we find, moderation is everything.

 Negotiation is the art of balancing moderation.
 Good terms mean gaining good relationships.
 Be firm on your terms, fight when necessary, but the goal is to negotiate to satiate; find grounds to meet complete satisfaction and repletion that destroys interest or want for more.
 I guess the old guys were right.

 Consider the alternative.
 If you start with the other party in the cross hairs, what have you accomplished?
 Is the relationship workable?
 Flexible?
 Is the arrangement sustainable and contribute to your interests in a positive way?
 Maybe you got the coup de Grâce but if there is any lingering perception of imbalance, the game has just begun.